aliothbl/corporative-ms-country/README.md

 ### Database

- You can use a [MongoDB Community Server](https://www.mongodb.com/try/download/community) or [MongoDb Atlas (Cloud)](https://www.mongodb.com/cloud/atlas), I use MongoDb Atlas.
+ You can use [MongoDB Community Server](https://www.mongodb.com/try/download/community) or [MongoDb Atlas (Cloud)](https://www.mongodb.com/cloud/atlas).
+I use MongoDb Atlas.
  You can create the database user as 'app-user-ms-country' and the database name as 'corporative'.

 ### Project